 4. INELIGIBLE PAYMENTS: The following payments shall not be eligible to be made through the clearing facility:

-(b) Payments which are not current international transactions as defined by the Articles of Agreement of the International Monetary Fund, except to the extent mutually agreed upon between two or more participants.
+(b) Payments not related to import and export of goods and services, except to the extent mutually agreed between two or more participants.

 Participants have agreed that payments arising on account of import/export transactions on deferred payment terms will not be considered as ineligible payments.

-5. ELIGIBLE INSTRUMENTS OF PAYMENT AND THE CURRENCY IN WHICH THEY ARE TO BE DENOMINATED: All instruments of payment denominated in AMUs (ACU dollar and ACU euro), may be used to effect payment through the clearing facility.
+5. ELIGIBLE INSTRUMENTS OF PAYMENT AND THE CURRENCY IN WHICH THEY ARE TO BE DENOMINATED: All instruments of payment denominated in AMUs (ACU dollar, ACU euro and ACU yen), may be used to effect payment through the clearing facility.
 Settlement of such instruments will be made by the commercial banks through operations of the accounts referred to in Rule 6.

 6. CLEARING OPERATIONS:

-(a) The participants will permit the banks in their respective countries to maintain ACU dollar and ACU euro accounts with their correspondent banks in the other participating countries.
+(a) The participants will permit the banks in their respective countries to maintain ACU dollar, ACU euro and ACU yen accounts with their correspondent banks in the other participating countries.
 All payments other than ineligible payments will be settled by the banks concerned through these accounts.
 The operations on these accounts shall be governed by the prevailing Exchange Control Regulations and such other directions, rules, regulations or guidelines as the participants may issue or specify from time to time.

-(b) When a commercial bank desires to fund its ACU dollar or ACU euro account with its correspondent bank in another participating country, it may purchase the required amount of ACU dollar or ACU euro either from a local commercial bank having a surplus in that participating country or from its central bank.
-In the latter case, it will surrender equivalent amount of US dollars or euros or, at the option of the Central Bank, the equivalent in the local currency to its own Central Bank for remittance through the ACU mechanism.
-The participant receiving the amount will advise the participant in the country concerned to make available the amount in US dollars or euros to the concerned bank in that country.
+(b) When a commercial bank desires to fund its ACU dollar or ACU euro or ACU yen account with its correspondent bank in another participating country, it may purchase the required amount of ACU dollar or ACU euror ACU yen either from a local commercial bank having a surplus in that participating country or from its central bank.
+In the latter case, it will surrender equivalent amount of US dollars or euros or Japanese yens or, at the option of the Central Bank, the equivalent in the local currency to its own Central Bank for remittance through the ACU mechanism.
+The participant receiving the amount will advise the participant in the country concerned to make available the amount in US dollars or euros or Japanese yens to the concerned bank in that country.
 After making the payment, the second participant will advise the Secretary General of the ACU to credit its account by debit to the first participant's account.

-(c) When a commercial bank desires to repatriate funds from its ACU dollar or ACU euro account with its correspondent bank in another participating country, it may sell the desired amount of ACU dollar or ACU euro either to a local commercial bank which desires to fund its ACU dollar or ACU euro account in that participating country, or to its central bank.
+(c) When a commercial bank desires to repatriate funds from its ACU dollar or ACU euro or ACU yen account with its correspondent bank in another participating country, it may sell the desired amount of ACU dollar or ACU euro or ACU yen either to a local commercial bank which desires to fund its ACU dollar or ACU euro or ACU yen account in that participating country, or to its central bank.
 In the latter case, it will request that bank to effect the remittance through the ACU mechanism.
-The correspondent bank will surrender equivalent amount of US dollars or euros to its own Central Bank for remittance.
+The correspondent bank will surrender equivalent amount of US dollars or euros or Japanese yens to its own Central Bank for remittance.
 The participant receiving the amount will advise the participant in the country concerned to make available the equivalent amount to the concerned bank in that country.
-The Central Bank may, at its option, make the payment in US dollar or euro or in local currency.
+The Central Bank may, at its option, make the payment in US dollar or euro or Japanese yen or in local currency.
 After making the payment the second participant will advise the Secretary General of the ACU to credit its account by debit to the first participant's account.